Top Rated Local® Tick Control In New Castle and the Surrounding Areas

 What are ticks?

-Ticks are often referred to as “insects”, but they are actually arachnids.
-The adults have 8 legs, the same as spiders.
+Ticks are often referred to as insects, but they are actually arachnids.
+Adult ticks have eight legs, the same as spiders.
 Ticks are parasitic pests that feed on the blood of their hosts.
 Ticks that feed on people, pets, and wildlife are referred to as hard ticks, while ticks that feed on bats and birds are referred to as soft ticks.
 The coloring and size of a tick are dependent on the tick’s exact species.

 Species of ticks living in our area include: